 Heat vegetable oil in a pan.

-Once the oil is hot, add mustard seeds, cumin seeds, thing, and curry leaves and let them crackle for a few seconds.
+Once the oil is hot, add mustard seeds, cumin seeds, hing, and curry leaves and let them crackle for a few seconds.

 Add onion and green chillies and cook until onion turns translucent.

 Now add turmeric powder, red chili powder, garam masala powder, and salt to taste and cook for another minute.